 Being a Kiwi-born, I feel a strong connection to my Cook Islands heritage here, surrounded by so much culture.
 I hope to be speaking the reo soon.
 Being a woman, I feel heard and recognised by everyone.
 Being a professional, I feel included and supported by an incredible Leader who is literally “on the ground” running around like the rest of us.
 This is an amazing place to work.

-Kia Orana!
-I am a New Zealander who grew up in Taihape and moved to Australia at the age of 15 with my family where I finished high school and University.
+I am a New Zealander who grew up in Taihape but moved to Australia at the age of 15 with my family where I finished high school and University.

-I had 6 years working in London UK then moved back to NZ in 2010 to raise my own family as kiwi kids.
-I am a self-employed business owner of Evolve Your Business Limited and have been contracted to CIDANZ for 2 years now.
+I had six years working in London, UK then moved back to New Zealand in 2010 to raise my own family as kiwi kids.

 Regional Support Worker